Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata)

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove before fruit set (June–September), bag berries, and landfill viable seeds (never compost or chip).
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required for invasives: remove before fruit set (June–September), bag berries to prevent seed spread, and dispose of viable seeds at a landfill (never compost or chip).
 Sanitize equipment between sites.
-For hazardous vegetation (poison ivy, wild parsnip), use PPE and consult the Milton Health Department for tick/Lyme disease prevention.
-Native restoration is encouraged—coordinate with Mass Audubon and Mass Division of Fisheries & Wildlife.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common—use protective gear and check for ticks.
+For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+Native restoration is encouraged to support local ecosystems.

 Milton Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Milton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical, especially on glacial till/clay slopes.
-Wildlife protection mandates nesting bird surveys April–August and inspections for active dens or bat roosts.
-Seasonal restrictions apply for migratory and resident species.
-Selective removal should preserve habitat features and may include strategic brush piles for wildlife.
-For permitting and guidance, contact: Milton Conservation Commission
+Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
+Erosion control measures, such as silt fences or erosion control blankets, are mandatory on slopes and glacial till soils.
+Wildlife protection is critical—conduct nesting bird surveys from April to August and inspect for active dens or bat roosts.
+Seasonal restrictions may apply for migratory and resident species.
+Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife shelter.
+For permitting and guidance:

 525 Canton Avenue, Milton, MA 02186